CELPIP Writing: Persuasion Techniques for Argument Essays

 Lack of Clarity and Coherence:

-Poor organization, unclear language, or inconsistent logic can make it difficult for readers to follow your argument.
+Pitfall: Poor organization, unclear language, or inconsistent logic can make it difficult for readers to follow your argument.

 Solution: Ensure your writing has a clear structure with a well-defined introduction, body, and conclusion.
 Use transitions to guide the reader through your points, and edit for clarity and coherence.